-Programmer Kris launched Erply in 2009, tapping away on laptops and answering customer calls at a first Estonian Republic era private home in Tallinn, Estonia – slowly but determinedly building up a local customer base.
+Programmer Kris launched Erply in 2009, tapping away on laptops and answering customer calls at a first Estonian Republic era private home in Tallinn, Estonia – slowly but determinedly building up a loyal customer base.
 The same year, when it became clear that more funds and advice were needed for the Erply to expand internationally, they decided to try their luck and take part in Seedcamp’s event in London.
 Seedcamp, which is a London based early-stage micro seed investment fund and mentoring programme, was founded in 2007 by Saul Klein (previously involved with Lovefilm and Skype) to help European entrepreneurs successfully build technology businesses.
-Slightly unexpectedly for themselves, Erply team won the Seedcamp’s business ideas contest and secured their investment of 50,000 euros – the first Estonian, Baltics and Nordic start up to do so.
+Slightly unexpectedly for themselves, Erply team won the Seedcamp’s business ideas contest and secured their investment of 50,000 euros – the first Estonian, Baltics, and Nordic startup to do so.
 It was not long after when a technology blog TechCrunch described Erply as “the Skype of business software.”
-Investment rounds followed in London and in the US, and in 2010 Erply secured a $2m investment from Silicon Valley based Redpoint Ventures and Swiss based Index Ventures.
+Investment rounds followed in London and in the US, and in 2010 Erply secured a $2m investment from Silicon Valley-based Redpoint Ventures and Swiss-based Index Ventures.
 That allowed Erply to hire a team in London and Silicon Valley and market the service in Europe and the US.

 Move to the USA

-Initially, Erply launched as a retail payment solution for small to medium sized businesses but have since expanded to bigger retailers and offer point of sale technology, inventory control, billing, business reporting, and custom barcodes.
+Initially, Erply launched as a retail payment solution for small to medium-sized businesses but have since expanded to bigger retailers and offer a point of sale technology, inventory control, billing, business reporting, and custom barcodes.
 Their app gives retailers a quick overview of sold stock, as well as swift feedback about their customers.
-Additonally, Erply is cloud based, meaning that the retailer does not need to possess their own servers.
+Additionally, Erply is cloud-based, meaning that the retailer does not need to possess their own servers.
 Today Erply employs 35 people and has over 50,000 subscribers – from the 200 in 2009.
-Their biggest client in the US is a 500-store retail chain and their plan for future is…well, to expand.
+Their biggest client in the US is a 500-store retail chain and their plan for the future is…well, to expand.
 Their mentors include ex-president of Google and Seedcamp’s founder Saul Klein.

 Kris as a senior startupper